Which Men’s Puffer Jacket Is Right for You?

 Nota bene: All products in this article are independently selected and vetted by InsideHook editors.
 If you buy something, we may earn an affiliate commission.

-As those native to the cold will surely inform you — perhaps with certain choice words — when winter’s bite leaves temps in the single digits, demands the hardiest of footwear and induces windchill effects that will literally freeze your pants off, only the burliest, warmest and generally best men’s puffer jackets will do.
+As those native to the cold will surely inform you, perhaps with certain choice words, when winter’s bite leaves temps in the single digits, demands the hardiest of footwear and induces windchill effects that will literally freeze your pants off, only the burliest, warmest and generally best men’s puffer jackets will do.

 Originally conceived in the 1930s as a stop-gap measure for hypothermia (Eddie Bauer was one of the first to market the down-insulated jackets), the style has kept everyone from George Costanza to Frank Ocean insulated and alive in the coldest of conditions for decades.
 And the best men’s puffer jackets aren’t just a serviceable piece of gear: from the urban appeal of the iconic North Face Nuptse to runway grails a la Craig Green and (cursed) Balenciaga, the style has a clear après appeal beyond its utilitarian insulation.

-The rise of functional, hiking-inspired trends like Gorpcore and new sustainability-driven developments in down technology has further expanded the realm of puffer, meaning that there are a ton of solid and stylish options, from heritage labels (Filson and its ilk) to newer contenders Ibex and Mountain Hardwear.
+The rise of functional, hiking-inspired trends like Gorpcore and new sustainability-driven developments in down technology have further expanded the realm of puffer, meaning that there are a ton of solid and stylish options, from heritage labels (Filson and its ilk) to newer contenders Ibex and Mountain Hardwear.
 Clearly, when it comes to the best men’s puffer jackets, the real challenge isn’t a matter of if, but which.

-The Best Men’s Puffer Jackets
+The Best Men’s Puffer Jackets, According to InsideHook

-Shell material: 100% recycled nylon 10D whisperer ripstop | Weight: 8.8 oz | Fill material: shield goose down | Fill power: 800
+Shell material: 100% recycled nylon 10D whisperer ripstop | Fill material: shield goose down | Fill power: 800

 Pros:

-- Lightweight, water-resistant and ultra warm
+• Lightweight, water-resistant and ultra warm

-- Shockingly durable
+• Shockingly durable

-- Tons of colors
+• Tons of colors

 Cons:

-- N/A
+• N/A

 Pros: